One of the World's Top High Grade Tin Projects

 For the first time in history, Cornish Tin has unified it's chosen exploration areas with standard agreements with the mineral owners, giving Cornish Tin the rights over all minerals and aggregates including tin, copper, lithium, tungsten and geothermal energy.

-High Grade Ore
+High Grade Tin Ore

 Historic production grades averaged over 3% Sn (tin), peaking at over 5.5% Sn (tin).
 By grade, if being mined today, it could be in the top 3 tin mines in the world.